grovyle12/Barcelona_Car_Accident_Analysis/README.md

 # Barcelona Car Accident Analysis
-- Final Classification Analysis Project: Python Tableau Files included
+- Final Classification Analysis Project: Python Tableau Files included for each specific machine learning model
 - In addition, each .xls/.csv files used for each analysis is provided
 - For each folder provided, the respective analysis file along with the paired .xls/.csv